pkuNucExp/PKUXIADAQ/README/en/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Introduction
 #################################

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
+   :caption: Introduction

    README.rst

-Install
 #################################

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
+   :caption: Install

    INSTALL.rst